devegoo/ARCH_CUSTOM_PKG/README.md

 snapd

-             and some dependicies compiled from aur and private PKGBUILDs
+             and some dependicies compiled from AUR and private PKGBUILDs

 /etc/pacman.conf